-- 3.1 Failure to evacuate.
-Failure to evacuate a campus building immediately upon the sound of an alarm, or to follow specific prescribed procedures or the on-site directives of a University representative. - 3.2 Breaching security systems.
+3.1 Failure to evacuate.
+Failure to evacuate a campus building immediately upon the sound of an alarm, or to follow specific prescribed procedures or the on-site directives of a University representative.

+- 3.2 Breaching security systems.
 Jeopardizing or interfering with the safety and security systems established within the campus community, including the propping of locked doors, altering locking devices, permitting unauthorized access to another, etc. - 3.3 Misuse or tampering with emergency equipment.
 Illegitimately engaging alarm pull stations, discharging fire extinguishers, or disengaging smoke detectors.
 Individuals misusing or tampering with emergency equipment may be subject to criminal complaint. - 3.4 Weapons possession.
 Illegal or unauthorized possession of firearms, explosives, other weapons, or dangerous chemicals on University premises or use of any such item, even if legally possessed, in a manner that harms, threatens, or potentially causes fear to others. - 3.5 Flammable agents or burning objects.
 Use or storage of flammable agents or materials in or near buildings, including gasoline, solvents, paint, propane, butane, or other machine dependent upon combustible fuel for operation.
 Unauthorized burning of any object, including candles, incense, charcoal, gas barbecues, etc. in or immediately adjacent to buildings. - 3.6 False Report of Emergency.
-Causing, making, or circulating a false report or warning of a fire, explosion, crime, or other catastrophe. - 4.0 Social, Moral, or Biblical.
-The following are prohibited: - 4.1 Unlawful acts.
-Violation of any federal, state, or local law.
-Students convicted of a crime during continued enrollment or residential status in University housing must report this information to the Associate Provost of Student Life. - 4.2 Abuse or threats.
-Physical abuse, verbal abuse, threats, intimidation, harassment, coercion, and/or other conduct which threatens or endangers the health or safety of any person, including oneself, whether acted upon or not. - 4.3 Sexual harassment.
-Including but not limited to the following: - a.
-Sexual advances - b.
-Requests for sexual favors - c.
-Verbal or physical conduct of a sexual nature that expressly or implicitly imposes conditions upon, threatens, interferes with, or creates an intimidating, hostile, or demeaning environment for an individual's (1) academic pursuits, (2) University employment, (3) participation in activities sponsored by the University or organizations or groups related to the University, or (4) opportunities to benefit from other aspects of University life.
+Causing, making, or circulating a false report or warning of a fire, explosion, crime, or other catastrophe. - 3.7 Pets or Animals.
+For health and sanitation reasons, students may not keep any pets, animals, mammals, reptiles, insects, and fish of any kind are prohibited. - 3.8 Barbeque Grills.
+Fire codes prohibit the storage or use of barbecue grills on the sidewalks in front of each building and on the unit patios and balconies.
+Students should use the community grills provided.
+Please leave the equipment, grills, and area clean for the next person.
+Flammable liquids may not be stored in rooms or apartments. - 3.9 Open Flame/Candle in the dorm.
+Open flames are not permitted in the Residence Halls.